feedbackward/sgd-roboost/README.md

 - `dir_data_toread`: this is where the raw data files will be stored.
 - `dir_data_towrite`: this is where the processed data files (all in .h5 format) will be stored.

-In particular, we will later be making use of the value assigned to `dir_data_towrite`; let us call this `DATADIR` for ease of reference later.
+In particular, we will later be making use of the value assigned to `dir_data_towrite`; for the purpose of this documentation, we refer to this directory as __Data-Main__ for ease of reference later.
 Once these are set, `cd` to `mml/mml/data/`.
 From here, acquiring and processing the data is a one-line operation:

 ```
 (mml-data) $ ./do_getdata.sh [adult ...]
 ```

 This can be done whenever some dataset is desired.
 Furthermore, once all the desired datasets have been acquired, we can feel free to delete the `mml` directory we used here.
-One natural approach is to download raw data into `mml`, but set `DATADIR` to some other separate location to be used by other project-local software.
+One natural approach is to download raw data into `mml`, but set __Data-Main__ to some other separate location to be used by other project-local software.

 <a id="code_torch"></a>